Ironically, your finances take a nosedive with unpaid maternity leave at the same time your expenses increase drastically.

 You can use sick and vacation time to pay for maternity leave, but most people don’t have three months’ worth of either.
 Unfortunately for most, sick and vacation can only partially cover expenses.Are you taking advantage of #maternity leave?
 Here's how to financially prepare for it Click To Tweet

 Another way to get more money for maternity leave is to take on additional work.
 This may be harder because you’re pregnant and most likely more tired or not feeling well (suffering from morning sickness).
-But if you can ramp up some additional work or sell some items around the house, you can find ways to boost your savings.
+But if you can ramp up some additional work, take surveys online for cash, or sell some items around the house, you can find ways to boost your savings.

 Private Disability Insurance